 The Department operates within the Consolidated Revenue Fund (CRF), which is administered by the Receiver General for Canada.
 All cash received by the Department is deposited to the CRF, and all cash disbursements made by the Department are paid from the CRF.
 The net cash provided by Government is the difference between all cash receipts and all cash disbursements, including transactions between departments of the Federal Government.

 (c) Due from the Consolidated Revenue Fund (CRF)

 Amounts due from or to the CRF are the result of timing differences at year-end between when a transaction affects authorities and when it is processed through the CRF.
 Amounts due from the CRF represent the net amount of cash that the Department is entitled to draw from the CRF without further authorities to discharge its liabilities.

-- Revenues are derived from the provision of advisory, litigation and legislative services provided by Department of Justice's law practitioners and they are recognized in the year the services are rendered.
-These revenues are based on legal services rates approved annually by Treasury Board in accordance with the Common Services Policy, for non-appropriated mandatory legal services to government departments and agencies as well as legal services to Crown corporations and non-federal and international organizations.
+- Revenues are derived from the provision of advisory, litigation and legislative services provided by the Department of Justice's law practitioners and they are recognized in the year the services are rendered.
+These revenues are based on legal services rates approved by Treasury Board in accordance with the Common Services Policy , for non-appropriated mandatory legal services to government departments and agencies as well as legal services to crown corporations and non-federal organizations.

-- Service and administration fees revenues under the Family Law programs are recognized based upon the services provided in the year, such as upon validation of the garnishment application or upon issuance of the divorce clearance certificate.
-The fees prescribed by the Family Orders and Agreements Enforcement Assistance Act are to cover the administrative costs of processing each garnishee summons served on the Minister.
+- Service and administration fee revenues under the Family Law programs are recognized based on services provided in the year, such as upon validation of the garnishment application or upon issuance of the divorce clearance certificate.
+As prescribed by the Family Orders and Agreements Enforcement Assistance Act , a fee is chargeable in respect of the processing of every garnishee summons served on the Minister.